sanskrit-lexicon/CORRECTIONS/nochange/readme.md

 `CorrectionsMade` is scraped via `nochangegenerator.py` from `[correctionform.txt](https://github.com/sanskrit-lexicon/CORRECTIONS/blob/master/correctionform.txt)`.
 ### Issues handled via this method
 2,8,21,32,36
+37 - This corrections submission for AllvsMW.html file went on from issues 37 to 114.

 ## Manual lists
 I will note the manual lists prepared here.